COVID-19 CONSUMER RESOURCESPosted on Mar 12, 2020 in Main

 Price gouging refers to sellers trying to take unfair advantage of consumers during an emergency or disaster by greatly increasing prices for essential consumer goods and services.

 Even though the Office of Consumer Protection cannot represent individuals, it may, on behalf of the public, investigate or prosecute someone who has engaged in price gouging.
-Anyone who believes that they have been the victim of price gouging, or who has information regarding potential price gouging, is encouraged to immediately file a complaint with the OCP by going to the OCP’s website or by calling (808) 587-4272.
+Anyone who believes that they have been the victim of price gouging, or who has information regarding potential price gouging, is encouraged to immediately file a complaint with the OCP by filling out an online complaint form or by calling (808) 587-4272.

 When making travel plans, consumers should carefully review the terms and conditions of their reservation.
 Booking directly with the airline or hotel will usually result in receiving better cancellation policies than online travel websites.
 If a consumer finds that they need to postpone or cancel their trip they should escalate their request if the initial customer service representative does not provide them with the result that they are seeking.
 In this instance, they should demand to speak to a supervisor who may have more discretion or greater authority to provide them with relief.
 In view of current health emergency, many companies are being much more accommodating in addressing changes to consumer travel plans.